6 essentials to nailing your brand foundations

 Before you switch off, the first task you need to do is audit your brand.
 I know that sounds terribly boring.

 But to keep it interesting, see it as more of a bloopers reel.
-I've had a few good ones in the past myself.
+I've had a few good ones myself in the past.

-Back in 2015, I designed a flyer with the word 'public' on it.
+In 2015, I designed a flyer with the word 'public' on it.
 Unfortunately, there were 20,000 copies printed with the 'L' missing.
 Just let that sink in.
-There were 20,000 printed
+There were 20,000 printed.

 It's not all about what's gone wrong.
 It's also what you're doing, right.
-If you've been in business for one year, two years, 10 years, there's gonna be things that you're doing so right.
+If you've been in business for one year, two years, 10 years, there's gonna be things you're doing right.

 Analysing your current brand is super important.
 I like to look at what feelings you're communicating and how well you do it.